Install with npm:

 concepts are illustrated here.

-The code is thoroughly documented with JsDoc tags, and online documentation can be found on the wiki.
-Also, the Official Asana Documentation is a great resource since this is just a thin wrapper for the API.
+The code is thoroughly documented with JsDoc tags.
+The Official Asana Documentation is a great resource since this is just a thin wrapper for the API.

 Feel free to fork and submit pull requests for the code!
 Please follow the existing code as an example of style and make sure that all your code passes lint and tests.
 For a sanity check: